lualemayehu/OS_Training_Management_System/README.md

 # OS_Training_Management_System
 A software that helps organizations plan, deliver, track, and manage training programs.
-It streamlines scheduling, automates admin tasks, tracks learner progress, and supports both in-person and online training for improved efficiency and compliance.making it an essential tool for boosting workforce performance and operational efficiency.
+It streamlines scheduling, automates admin tasks, tracks learner progress.making it an essential tool for boosting workforce performance and operational efficiency.

 ## Project Overview
-The AFLEX TMS, developed by the African Leadership Excellence Academy, is a web-based platform to manage training programs efficiently.
+The AFLEX TMS, is a web-based platform to manage training programs efficiently.
 Built with PHP, JavaScript, and MySQL, it automates trainee management, scheduling, and document handling.
-Using the Dashgrin 1.1 template (upgraded from 1.0), it features a green and white UI.
-Updated on May 28, 2025, at 06:08 PM CEST, it now includes bug fixes, performance improvements, and testing data: 10 customers, 5 trainings, 50 trainees.

 ## Key Features
-- **Dashboard**: Shows metrics (10 customers, 5 trainings, 50 trainees) and trainee stats (by year, gender, region).
+- **Dashboard**: Shows metrics and trainee stats.
-- **Trainee Management**: View, add, and search trainees with details like name, education, and contact info.
+- **Trainee Management**: alows to manage and search trainees.
 - **Training Management**: Schedule and manage training rounds with key details.
 - **Training Documents**: Search and upload training materials.
-- **Scheduling**: Calendar-based room scheduling (highlighted for May 28, 2025).
+- **Scheduling**: Calendar-based room scheduling.
 - **Organization Management**: Tracks customer organization details.
 - **User Management**: Role-based access control and permissions.
 - **Real-Time Updates**: Data updates in real time for accuracy.